corrscope/corrscope/docs/index.md

 ### FDS FM Waves

 FDS FM changes the width of waves, but not their height.

-The NES high-pass removes DC and low frequencies, causing waveforms to decay towards y=0.
+The NES high-pass removes DC and low frequencies, continually offsetting waveforms to move the current input amplitude towards y=0.
 If FDS waves contain anything other than pulse/saw, "which part of the wave crosses y=0" may change with FM and pitch.

-- Experiment with "Trigger Direction".
+- Experiment with "Trigger Direction", "Slope Width", and "Edge Strength" vs. "Buffer Strength".
-- Use nonzero Slope Strength and low (or zero) Edge Strength, to reliably locate the sharpest edge in a waveform.
-This is because sharp edges are preserved by FM, whereas the width of waves is not.
-  - If you have multiple steep rising/falling edges,

 ### Yamaha FM and SNES/sampled Waves

+Newer consoles have complex waveforms which evolve over time, presenting challenges for triggering.

-- Experiment with "Trigger Direction".
+- Experiment with "Trigger Direction", "Slope Width", and "Edge Strength" vs. "Buffer Strength".

-- Try using Slope Strength, Edge Strength, or a combination of both.
+Increasing "Edge Strength" relative to "Buffer Strength" tracks new notes better, but causes corrscope to snap around more often in existing notes.
+Decreasing it tracks sustained evolving notes better, but causes corrscope to pick poor starting points on new notes.

+- Reduce "Edge Strength" to track sustained notes better, then increase "Reset Below Match" to 0.5-1.0 to reset the buffer upon new notes (when the waveform doesn't match the buffer well).
+  - Tuning "Reset Below Match" is difficult; set it too low and corrscope won't reset the buffer on new notes, set it too high and it will reset mid-note.
+  - Try boosting "Buffer Responsiveness" to 1.0 or so; this may allow increasing "Reset Below Match" further without resetting during sustained notes.
-- Reduce both relative to Buffer Strength to track evolving waves better (but center new/existing waves less strongly).
-To restore centering, you can enable Post Triggering and experiment with the radius.
+- To better track evolving notes without jumping to new positions, you can enable Post Triggering and experiment with the radius.

 ## Options

+*TODO rewrite this; it's no longer accurate ever since `separate-peak-and-score`*

 All tabs are located in the left pane.

 - Global
     - `Trigger Width` (also controllable via per-channel "Trigger Width ×")
+- Trigger, Edge Triggering
+    - `Trigger Direction`
+    - `Edge Strength`
+    - `Slope Width`
 - Trigger, Wave Alignment
     - `Buffer Strength`
     - `Buffer Responsiveness`
+    - `Reset Below Match`
     - `Pitch Tracking`
-- Trigger, Edge Triggering
-    - `Edge Direction`
-    - `Edge Strength`
-    - `Slope Strength`
 - Trigger, Post Triggering
     - Post Trigger
     - `Post Trigger Radius`